mathbe/ansible-lamp/README.md

 # ansible-lamp

 Ansible playbook to deploy a LAMP stack on Ubuntu hosts.
-Tested with the following configurations:
+Tested with the following environment

 ```
 $ ansible --version